Cat standing behind a litter box

 Litter Box Ratios

-The golden ratio of the paw world is to have one litter box per cat and an extra.
-That being put in an equation would be, let’s say you have 3 cats.
+The golden ratio of the paw world is having one litter box per cat plus an extra.
+That being put in an equation, let’s say you have 3 cats.
+Therefore, you need 3 + 1 litter boxes.

 Preventing Territory Conflicts